Generalized modeling of empirical social-ecological systems: Model validation and analysis for large generalized models

 \subsection{Feedback loops}

-Graphical representations of social-ecological or other dynamical systems are often analyzed in terms of feedback loops.
+Regime shifts in social-ecological systems are often described in terms of a shift in the dominant feedback loops within the system \cite{Biggs_2012}.
 Feedback loops are pathways within a dynamical system in which changes in the value of any state variable in the loop affect the value of the same state variable, via the chain of variables indicated by the loop \citep{Sterman2000}.
-Feedback loops are an intuitive method for understanding the origin of a system's dynamics.
-They are an appealing concept for understanding how system-level dynamics emerge from the interactions of specific processes in the system.
+Feedback loops are an intuitive method for understanding the origin of a social-ecological system's dynamics.
+They are an appealing concept for understanding how system-level dynamics emerge from the interactions of specific processes in the social-ecological system.

 `Reinforcing', `positive' or `unstable' loops magnify the initial disturbance, while `balancing', `negative' or `stable' loops reverse the effect of the disturbance and tend to return the system to equilibrium.
 Feedback loops of a `non-reduced' system include all intermediate variables in the loop description, while in `reduced' systems only the state variables are indicated \citep{Kampmann2012}.